oogje/homebridge-i6-bigAssFans/README.md

 * `name` [required]
 Name of your fan.
 * `ip` [required]
-IP address of your fan.
-Can be found in the Big Ass Fans app's Wi-Fi settings screen.
+IP address or hostname of your fan.
+IP address can be found in the Big Ass Fans app's Wi-Fi settings screen.
 * `mac` [required]
 MAC address of your fan.
 Can be found in the Big Ass Fans app's Wi-Fi settings screen.
 * `whoosh` [optional]
-Adds accessory switch for Whoosh Mode (true/false)
+Adds accessory switch for Whoosh Mode (true/false, defaults to false).
 * `dimToWarm` [optional]
-Adds accessory switch for Dim to Warm (true/false)
+Adds accessory switch for Dim to Warm (true/false, defaults to false).
 * `fanAuto` [optional]
-Adds accessory switch for the fan's Fan Auto mode (true/false)
+Adds accessory switch for the fan's Fan Auto mode (true/false, defaults to false).
 * `lightAuto` [optional]
-Adds accessory switch for the fan's Light Auto mode (true/false)
+Adds accessory switch for the fan's Light Auto mode (true/false, defaults to false).
 * `ecoMode` [optional]
-Adds accessory switch for the fan's Eco mode (true/false)
+Adds accessory switch for the fan's Eco mode (true/false, defaults to false).

+#### Advanced Configuration Fields

+* `probeFrequency` [optional]
+Sets the frequency that probe messages are sent to the fan.
+A frequency 0 milliseconds turns probing off (defaults to 60000).

+#### Other Configuration Fields
+* `showTemperture` [optional]
+Can be set to false if you don't want to see the temperature (defaults to true).

 ### **Troubleshooting**